fabiog1901/IoT-predictive-maintenance/README.md

 ![](./images/image25.png)

-All required steps are now complete and you can now publish the flow for the minifi agent to pick it up automatically.
+You can now publish the flow for the minifi agent to automatically pick up.

 ![](./images/image21.png)